luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

   >**Note**
   >
   > If you want to save some time, use the CLI instead any GUI to copy the files over the USB.

+3. If you have two USB keys instead of just one you can copy the content of `files/other/upgrades/usb/v2` into your second USB key.
+This approach offers several advantages: Firstly, it eliminates the need to spend time waiting for file copying during your demo.
+Additionally, having two USB keys for upgrades enables you to pre-test both devices, minimizing the risk of encountering issues during your presentation due to image file corruption produced during the copy to the USB.

 **Demo Steps**